Manuel dos Reis Machado: Early life

-Birth of the regional style
+1910s and 1920s

+Bimba was trained in traditional capoeira.
+He reformed capoeira primarily in response to Burlamaqui and Sinhôzinho's attempts to strip it of music and African traditions, and transform it into a mere set of bodily techniques.
+He was also dissatisfied with the capoeira of his time because of its emphasis on rituals and ineffective kicks.

 At 18, Bimba felt that capoeira had lost all its efficacy as a martial art and an instrument of resistance, becoming a folkloric activity reduced to nine movements.
 It was then that Bimba started to restore movements from the old capoeira (later known as Angola), added movements from an extinct African fighting style called batuque – a type of martial art that he learned from his father (of which his father was a champion), as well as introducing movements created by himself.
 Bimba was the first to create a method of teaching to help facilitate learning because, until then, capoeira was only learned by watching and participating in the roda.
 Bimba first named his style Luta Regional de Bahia (Regional Fight of Bahia), which was later simplified to capoeira regional.

 It also has been theorized that Bimba received influence by other martial arts when adding and perfecting movements to the capoeira repertoire.
 He is known to have studied the method of capoeira teachers like Mestre Sinhozinho, Mario Aleixo and Anibal "Zuma" Burlamaqui, who mixed capoeira with martial arts like judo, boxing, Greco-Roman wrestling and Portuguese stick-fighting.
 He also practiced capoeira in boxing matches, and was able to win by doing so.
 Other sources, among them Mestre Itapoan, believe that Bimba made virtually no additions from other martial arts to capoeira, and that all its movements came from batuque or itself; moreover, there are reports of capoeira techniques similar to those from judo as far back as 1888, before Eastern martial arts came to Brazil.
 On the other hand, it is known that Bimba's student Cisnando Lima was trained in judo under Mitsuyo Maeda and Takeo Yano, and that other students sometimes faced Japanese martial artists in fights.

-In 1928, a new chapter in the history of capoeira began, as well as a change in the way black people were looked upon by the Brazilian society.
-After a performance at the palace of Bahia's Governor, Juracy Magalhães, Bimba was finally successful in convincing the authorities of the cultural value of capoeira, thus in the 1930s ending its official ban, which had been in effect since 1890.
+Bimba encouraged adding new kicks to capoeira, as long as they were effective and incorporated into the basic footwork, ginga.
+In declaration of his style in 1936, Bimba claimed to have subtracted two and added 15 kicks to traditional capoeira.
+Later, this number rose to 52 techniques from various arts.
+Martelo and queixada kicks, introduced by Bimba, became hallmarks of the Regional style.

+In 1928, Bimba demonstrated his style for Bahia's governor, Juracy Magalhães.
+Magalhães overturned the ban on capoeira in Bahia and encouraged Bimba to establish his own school there.